Table of Contents

 Challenging things about solo female travel in Malaysia

 Traffic and air pollution are problems in the main cities, such as Kuala Lumpur and Penang.
-However, in my experience, it’s nothing compared to Bangkok, Hanoi or Bali.
+However, in my experience, it’s nothing compared to Bangkok or Hanoi.

 On that note, be prepared for some dangerous driving.
 Like much of Southeast Asia, traffic rules work differently here!
 If I’m unsure, I always just cross the road with the locals!